Major in Business Administration

 ENTR 110 CREATIVITY AND IDEA DEVELOPMENT (3)

 Focuses on creativity and thinking creatively.
 Topics include developing creative abilities, opportunity recognition, creating a new product/service, and pitches for the new product/service.
-Prerequisite: minor standing or department permission.
+Prerequisite: ENTR minor or concentration standing, or department permission.

 ENTR 215 START-UP BASICS FOR NON-BUSINESS MAJORS (3)